 The group also has a diverse international footprint which continues to trade strongly.

-“We are grateful to our security teams, our employees and supply chain partners who have worked tirelessly with local law enforcement, unions, property managers and other relevant parties to minimise further damage and losses,” Bongi says.
+“We are grateful to our security teams, our employees and supply chain partners who have worked tirelessly with local law enforcement, unions, property managers and other relevant parties to minimise further damage and losses,” Bongiwe says.

 She adds that TFG remains committed to supporting the government in the rebuilding and progressing of all the initiatives aimed at improving the lives of South African people and that the group remains steadfastly committed to promoting local job creation and upskilling of the country’s people.

-“This Mandela Day, our teams joined together in solidarity by deploying food and essential items to affected areas and assisting employees that are at risk,” Bongi says.
+“This Mandela Day, our teams joined together in solidarity by deploying food and essential items to affected areas and assisting employees that are at risk,” Bongiwe says.
 “We will continue to work together with other retailers, our suppliers, manufacturers and employees to build a better South Africa.”